-On average, listings lease in the $10's per square foot per year.
-The East Shore submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 9% decline in rent.
+Most listings are in the $10's per square foot per year.
+The East Shore submarket is experiencing a a boost in rates.
+In the last 3 months, the median rate rose $17 per sqft per year.

 Compared to the rest of the Houston Metro market, the East Shore submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 15 listings have been listed, which means leases might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been posted online, which means new availabilities most likley are going fast.
+You'll want to be prepared to make an offer immediately.
+About 13% of the available space in the East Shore are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,530 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are approximately 2 stories.
+Even though the median size is 2,530 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this area are approximately 2 stories.
 Most buildings in this market were built in 1983 and are Class A.

 Health care is the dominant industry in this region.
-Most of the residents of East Shore work from home.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Most of the folk of East Shore work from home.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.